ScrapsTheRaccoon/Dream-Bound/README.md

 - **Bomb hazard system —**
   Trigger zones spawn bombs that freefall from above, landing with a bounce and a fuse timer before detonating.
 A landing indicator warns you where each bomb will hit, and a shockwave knocks the player back on impact.
 - **Camera flip —**
-  The camera can be flipped manually with F or triggered automatically by zone triggers in the level, letting the level design play with perspective as a mechanic.
+  A camera flip is triggered automatically by zone triggers in the level, causing controls to be inverted.
 - **Gem collection & scoring —**
 Gems rotate in the world and add to your score on pickup.
-Collect them all before the clock runs out.
 - **Fall detection & death states —**
-Falling off the level triggers a dedicated animation and death state, separate from the time-up state, each handled cleanly by the GameManager.
+Falling off the level triggers a dedicated animation and death state, separate from the time-up state, each handled cleanly by the `GameManager`.
 - **Animated scene transitions —**
 Fade-in and fade-out panels handle transitions between the main menu, levels, and a credits scene, with a level completion popup on return to the menu.